cseriildi/42Vienna/common_core/CPP_Modules/cpp00/README.md

 - replacing multiple whitespaces with a singular space and trimming the leading and closing whitespaces, if after trimming the string is empty trow an error and prompt again
 - for the phone number I only accept numerical value with an optional spaces and a leading `+` sign, but it has to contain at least one number
 - if no contact has been saved yet, instead of printing an empty phonebook I throw a `There are no contacts in the phonebook` error and prompt again
-- I add the new contact at the top of the phonebook so I don't have to handle the issue when the phonebook is full, bacause the oldest contact is gonna be removed automatically when I have at least 8 contacts already
+- I add the new contact at the top of the phonebook so I don't have to handle the issue when the phonebook is full, because the oldest contact is going to be removed automatically when I have at least 8 contacts already
 </div>